alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 ## Adding a new field to an existing specialist document

 1. In `publishing-api`:
-   - Add the new field in the [specialist_document schema](https://github.com/alphagov/publishing-api/blob/6d5595470bd0e7f3072e06f0113e3ca5514b6e98/content_schemas/formats/shared/definitions/_specialist_document.jsonnet), and add the new values.
+   - Add the new field in the [specialist_document schema](https://github.com/alphagov/publishing-api/blob/6d5595470bd0e7f3072e06f0113e3ca5514b6e98/content_schemas/formats/shared/definitions/_specialist_document.jsonnet).
 See [example commit](https://github.com/alphagov/publishing-api/pull/2479/files#diff-e427ec772dc2597718b907f2db7772ad580d90452a76ce291114ddd0cfacb289).
-   - Update the facets in [the corresponding example json](https://github.com/alphagov/publishing-api/blob/fb0761d7dae580500c294e7ed1382add0dfc5b55/content_schemas/examples/specialist_document/frontend/ai-assurance-portfolio-technique.json#L154) with the additional values.

   **NOTE**: You will need to run `bundle exec rake build_schemas` to regenerate schemas after adding the new value(s).
+Do **not** specify the field values as an enum, as we're moving towards a more relaxed schema definition.

 2. In `specialist publisher`:
    - Add the new field to the relevant [model](https://github.com/alphagov/specialist-publisher/tree/main/app/models).